amartinsec/BadBird-C2/README.md

 <br>

 ## Final Note
 As of now, the implant will get flagged by most AV/EDR/XDR/Or whatever its being called nowadays (usually from the keylogger functionality  (HackTool:SH/PythonKeylogger.B Defender alert)).
 I plan on porting the implant to C# but that won't be done until the current project is deemed stable.
-If you want to obfuscate, try pyarmor or something.
+If you want to obfuscate, try pyarmor or something...